Prominent ear correction

 The exact nature of the surgery is individualised to your ears and so it varies for each patient.
 The surgery is performed is through incisions that are placed behind your ears.
 The ear cartilage is shaped and modified, and stitches are placed in the ear cartilage to hold the reshaped cartilage in a new position.
 Because the incisions are placed behind your ears scars are generally not visible or troublesome after otoplasty.

 In the first week after surgery we recommend that children and adolescents do not attend school.
-For adults we recommend at least 48 hours away from work and ideally one week off work.
 During this time it is common to have discomfort which can be minimised by taking simple pain killers.
 If you are used to sleeping on one side of your head it can be difficult to get comfortable and you may have some difficulty sleeping.
 There may be restrictions on bathing and swimming until your first dressing change, depending on the exact nature of your surgery and thus the type of dressings applied.
 It is common to have bruising and swelling of your ears for 2 weeks.
+We recommend that children do not wear swimming goggles for six weeks after surgery as the goggles may pull the ears forwards or down.

 Non surgical options